Carl Hancock Rux: Family history

 Rux is a descendent of Marcellus Carlyle Rux (1882–1948), former Baptist minister, and principal of the Bluestone Harmony Academic and Industrial School in Keysville, Virginia.
 He served for many years as the auditor and statistical secretary of the Negro Baptist General Association of Virginia and as a member of the Lott Carey Baptist Foreign Mission Convention.
 A licensed minister at Rehobeth Baptist Church, he also served as former pastor of Mt.
 Olive Baptist Church, the First Baptist Church at South Boston, Virginia, and the Mt.
 Ellis Baptist Church at Keysville, Virginia.

 His cousin, Shawn Rux, is Deputy Chancellor of the New York City Department of Education.

-Carl Hancock Rux is of Nigerian, Ghanaian, German, Scandinavian and Tunisian ancestry.
+Carl Hancock Rux is of Nigerian, Ghanaian, German, Scandinavian, and Tunisian ancestry.

 Archives

-Rux's archives are housed at the Billy Rose Theater Division of the New York Public Library, the Archives of American Art, Smithsonian Institution as well as the Film and Video/Theater and Dance Library of the California Institute of the Arts.
+Rux's archives are housed at the Billy Rose Theater Division of the New York Public Library, the Archives of American Art, the Smithsonian Institution, and the Film and Video/Theater and Dance Library of the California Institute of the Arts.